The foundation walls are the most important part of the building. They form the seat of the latter ensuring its structural stability.

 Foundation Walls and Differential Settlements

-La map of the deposits of the Montreal area clearly shows that there are sitting surfaces made of clay whose bearing capacity is generally problematic.
+The surficial map of the Montréal region clearly shows that there are clay-based seating surfaces whose bearing capacity is generally problematic.
 This low bearing capacity produced settlements and cracks in the foundation walls of buildings.

 Generally, when there is a subsidence in the house, there are cracks and shears on the exterior siding as well as structural cracks in the interior walls.
 This shows a structural movement of the entire building.

 For measurements of level readings external walls, using a laser level, demonstrate the presence or absence of a differential settlement in the latter.
-Thestructural engineer analyzes these data and assesses whether the measures exceed the allowable travel criteria Canadian Engineering Manual for Foundations.
+The engineer analyzes this data and assesses whether the measurements exceed the allowable travel criteria mentioned in Canadian Engineering Manual for Foundations.